magic-wormhole/magic-wormhole/docs/server-protocol.md

 tab-completion feature know which prefixes to offer.
 The `nameplates` response returns a list of dictionaries, one per claimed nameplate, with at least an `id` key in each one (with the nameplate string).
-Future versions may record additional attributes in the nameplate records.
+Future versions may record additional attributes in the nameplate records, specifically a wordlist identifier and a code length (again to help with code-completion on the receiver).

 ## Mailboxes